What Should I Expect From Heart Treatment & Recovery?

 Your treatment options depend on the type and extent of your heart disease.
 Your treatment may be noninvasive, minimally invasive or surgical.
 It may also involve a combination of all 3.

-Banner Health heart care specialists provide a full range of treatment options, as well as rehabilitation and support during your recovery.
+Banner Health heart care specialists provide a full range of treatment options, as well as cardiac rehabilitation and support during your recovery.

-If your treatment includes surgery, you may spend the first part of your recovery in the cardiovascular intensive care unit (CICU).
+If your treatment includes heart surgery, you may spend the first part of your recovery in the cardiovascular intensive care unit (CICU).
 While you're there, a specially trained team of doctors, nurses and respiratory specialists will coordinate your care during your most critical days right after surgery.

 Banner Health CICU includes remote monitoring, called iCare.
 This lets physicians work directly with you and your caregivers at your bedside 24 hours a day, 7 days a week.